-- You can continue to scan your Sensor to get glucose readings after you put your phone in aeroplane mode. - Some airport full-body scanners include X-ray or millimetre radio-wave, which you cannot expose your Sensor to.
+- You can continue to scan your Sensor to get glucose readings after you put your phone in aeroplane mode.
+Confirm NFC is turned on. - Some airport full-body scanners include X-ray or millimetre radio-wave, which you cannot expose your Sensor to.
 The effect of these scanners has not been evaluated and the exposure may damage the Sensor or cause inaccurate results.
 To avoid removing your Sensor, you may request another type of screening.
-If you do choose to go through a fullbody scanner, you must remove your Sensor. - The Sensor can be exposed to common electrostatic (ESD) and electromagnetic interference (EMI), including airport metal detectors.
+If you do choose to go through a full-body scanner, you must remove your Sensor. - The Sensor can be exposed to common electrostatic (ESD) and electromagnetic interference (EMI), including airport metal detectors.